appstrio/gamestab/README.md

 ## First Installation

 1. Clone repo.
-2. Run `npm preinstall` which will bootstrap everything.
+2. Run `npm install` which will bootstrap everything.
 3. Load unpacked extension, at `build`.
 4. Run `npm start`.
 5. Start developing, while grunt compiles your changes on the fly with `watch`.